Best Practices for Keeping Kubernetes Clusters Secure

 secret: <BASE 64 ENCODED SECRET>

-In this example key1 is the secret contains the encryption/decryption key.
+In this example, key1 is the secret containing the encryption/decryption key.

 nano kube-apiserver.yaml